A Gentle Introduction to Guitar Chord TheoryOct 25, 2020

 To get you started in guitar chord theory extensions, here’s an obvious example to demonstrate the “b9 rule” and the whole process involved in finding what chord extensions are available on a Cmaj7 chord in the key of C major.

 Step 1: Write the Scale Down

-If you’re even mildly interested by this idea, I encourage you (very much!) to take 15 minutes and do this starting from all the notes in C major.
-You’ll be finding the “right” extensions for Cmaj7, Dm7, Em7, Fmaj7, G7, Am7 and Bm7(b5) in a C major tonality.
+If you’re even mildly interested in this idea, I encourage you (very much!) to take 15 minutes and do this starting from all the notes in C major.
+You’ll be finding the “right” extensions for Cmaj7, Dm7, Em7, Fmaj7, G7, Am7, and Bm7(b5) in a C major tonality.
 It’s worth your while, I promise.

 Furthermore, replicate the exact same process with C melodic and C harmonic minor … you’ll find funny jazz chord extensions in funny places! (-:

 Don’t forget to use the degree numbers.
 For instance, Dm7 in C major (Dorian mode) is 1 b3 5 b7 9 11 13, and always use proper degrees whereby you’ll find beautiful extensions such as #11 and b13!

 **Download a printer-friendly version of this entire article here**